DhruvSrikanth/GoLLUM/README.md

 ## Open Questions

-1. How do you compare two structs?
+1. How do you compare two structs (specifically a null with a struct)?

 ## Remaining Tasks